Loss of a Loved One: Finding Meaning through Metaphor

 How do we learn to live with the pain of tragedy and loss?
 And how do we help ourselves and our children cope with grief in the most restorative way possible?

-Following the death of my husband Richard, like many, I began to reflect on life’s terrors and abysses —about the painful challenges we are often asked to endure.
+Following the death of my husband, I began to reflect on life’s terrors and abysses —about the painful challenges we are often asked to endure.
 Most of all, I hated the fact that my three-year-old daughter would have to grieve throughout her childhood for a father she would likely never remember.

-A few months after his death, my daughter Sarah and I took a trip to the beach for some needed rest and recuperation.
-As I sat watching her build one of her first sandcastles, I discovered a gift which would eventually lead us on our mutual journeys through grief.
+A few months after Richard’s death, my daughter Sarah and I took a trip to the beach for some needed rest and recuperation.
+As I watched Sarah build one of her first sandcastles, I discovered a gift which would eventually lead both of us on our mutual journeys through grief.

 With the help of our good friend Diane, Sarah worked diligently to build the perfect sandcastle.
 Diane, a dynamic preschool teacher, encouraged Sarah to be very creative with her castle.
 I watched her take great pride in shaping each room and each mounded tower as the castle slowly began to take its form.
 The joy and excitement of accomplishment was written all over Sarah’s face.
 By the time the castle was complete, it had a moat, several tunnels, rooms of all shapes and sizes and, most of all, castle-like elegance.